laszewsk/mlcommons/benchmarks/cloudmask/README.md

 ### Running the code on Pearl

 This machine is located at STFC in the UK.
-It is a NVIDIA dgx 2 machine with 32 NVIDID v100 GPUS.
+It is a NVIDIA DGX-2 machine with 32 NVIDIA V100 GPUS.

 ```bash
 TBD